RustAudio/sound_stream/README.md

 sound_stream = "*"
 ```

-For more details, see [the example](https://github.com/RustAudio/sound_stream/blob/master/examples/test.rs).
+For more details, see the [examples](https://github.com/RustAudio/sound_stream/tree/master/examples).

 PortAudio
 ---------